tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 ### (how to) use another Android version in emulator

+NOTE: package names might differ not only in major versions (say, `x86_64`
+      architecture is not available for old versions) - inspect output of `sdkmanager --list` command before installing new packages.

 say, you want to use Android 9 (API level 28):

 - install required version of Android SDK Platform packages